DN-AY/Salesforce-Document-AI/README.md

 -	Einstein Setup Enabled -> Turn on Einstein
 -	Data Cloud Architect Permission Set

-Document AI Schema Setup Instructions (Not mandatory as you can provide Schema in JSON Format in as parameter in Data Cloud's REST API):
+Document AI Schema Setup Instructions (Not mandatory as you can provide Schema in JSON Format in the parameter in Data Cloud's REST API):
 1. Open Data Cloud app
 2. Click Process Content | Document AI | New
 3. Click Without a Source Object